 It is important for many young people to avoid an unplanned pregnancy.
 There are many birth control options available (also known as contraception).
 Some are more effective than others and some have side effects.
 Some cost less and others are easier to use.
 It is important to think about what is important to you when deciding what’s best for you.
 For example, if you are a heavy smoker, you might opt for a non-hormonal option like condoms.
 If you have sex often and convenience is important, you might choose an IUD.

 There may be other medical factors that affect your birth control choice.
-Talk to a doctor or nurse about what options are best for you.
+Talk to a doctor or nurse about what options are best for you or check out fast facts from Options for Sexual Health.
+For a comprehensive list of birth control methods available, check out the Contraception Booklet from Sex & U.

 It is important to understand how and when a person can become pregnant so you can protect yourself.
 A common myth is that you can’t get pregnant if you have sex while on your period.
 But, that is not true.
 It is possible to get pregnant during your period.
 You can learn more about fertility and pregnancy at Options for Sexual Health.